morpho-org/metamorpho/certora/README.md

 The previous rule ensures that when setting a new supply queue, each market has a positive supply cap.
 Markets can have a positive supply cap only if they are created on Morpho Blue.
-We can prove then that each market of the supply queue has been created on Morpho, because if a market has ben created it cannot be "destroyed" later.
+We can prove then that each market of the supply queue has been created on Morpho, because if a market has been created it cannot be "destroyed" later.

 ## Liveness

-The liveness properties ensures that some crucial actions cannot be blocked.
+The liveness properties ensure that some crucial actions cannot be blocked.
 It is notably useful to show that in case of an emergency, it is still possible to make salvaging transactions.
 The `canPauseSupply` rule in [`Liveness.spec`](specs/Liveness.spec) shows that it is always possible to prevent new deposits.
 This is done by first setting the supply queue as the empty queue and checking that it does not revert: